 According to estimates, this construction method has reduced the dead weight of the building by more than 3,000 tons, and resulted in over 500 fewer vehicle deliveries to site, when compared with original designs.
 Furthermore, the construction program was 20 weeks faster, and saved more than 2,500 man-weeks.
 Finally, as hoped, the overall carbon footprint of the project was significantly reduced.

 - 300 mm deep hollowcore slabs, with DELTABEAM® and 200 mm structural topping.

 - Hybrid precast and in-situ construction.

-- Involving IPHA members Peikko and FP McCann.
+- Involving IPHA associate member Peikko, and former member, FP McCann.

 - Architect: Fairhursts Design Group.

 - Specialist Structural Frame Contractor: PCE Ltd.